| Facts About CopyrightsCopyright is a widely misunderstood

 The simplest way to assert

-copyright is to print (C) Your Name,
+copyright is to print (C) Your Name, Year.
+You'll notice we

 use this notification on much of our